Home

 What kinds of credentials do I need with AppMetrics?

-The service account does not need to be a domain account, but it is much easier if it is.
+The AppMetrics service account does not need to be a domain account, but it is much easier to configure AppMetrics if it is.
+It may also run under the local system account with some additional configuration steps.

-The service account needs to be in the AppMetrics Administrators Group on the AppMetrics Manager machine and the AppMetrics Agent machine (where the COM+ components are).
+The service account needs to be placed into the Windows Administrators Group and the AppMetrics Administrators Group on the AppMetrics Manager and the AppMetrics Agent machines.
+This is done automatically at install time.

 Back to top